class of 2013

-“Since the very first day I started attending school until today, my parents always talked to me about how important education is.
-After I successfully finished high school in Economics all I wanted is to study something which is not related just to Economics but is related to English language as well.
+“Since the very first day I started attending school until today, my parents had always talked to me about the importance of education.
+After I successfully finished high school in economics, all I wanted was to study something which was not only related to economics, but, to the English language, as well.

-Finally, I don't think I could make it to the end without the support of USAID, my family and my colleagues.
-Now, after being graduated I started working as a teacher, and that's a dream come true for me.
+Finally, I don't think I could make it to the end without the support of USAID, my family, and my colleagues.
+After graduation, I started working as a teacher, and that's a dream come true for me.
 I always wanted to be a teacher.
-I can't describe how proud I feel of my degree and to the fact that with this degree and my job experience every door is open for me.
+I cannot describe the pride I feel now that I have a degree and know this degree is opening doors for me.
 I don't have to feel ashamed of my degree and say that it's useless, it's exactly the opposite.

 I am very thankful for all the help and all the opportunities USAID created for me.
-I hope our generation made you proud as well because our success is your success as well.
-I wish that more students had the same opportunity as well, as I know that we really need more people like you.”
+I hope our generation make you at USAID proud, as well.
+Our success is your success.
+I wish that more students had the same opportunity.
+We need more organizations like USAID.”

 class of 2011

 “Good quality education was always important to me.
-Living in post-war Kosovo and having a good quality education was a science-fiction movie at the time.
+Living in post-war Kosovo and having a good quality education was like a science-fiction movie, at the time.
 I successfully finished my high school.
-Living in enclave doesn't offer you much.
-I went on entry exam for faculty of philosophy - English department.
+Living in enclave didn't off me much.
+I went on to take the entry exam for faculty of philosophy - English department.
 I cried while filling the answers.
 That was not something I wanted.

-In year 2007, being part of Serbian community and deciding to apply for studying in Pristina was another science fiction movie.
-Thanks to a great support of my parents I decided to apply for USAID scholarship and through it make my dreams a reality.
-This time I didn't cry while taking TOEFL exam.
+In 2007, being a part of Serbian community and deciding to apply for studying in Pristina was another science-fiction movie.
+Thanks to a great support of my parents, I decided to apply for USAID scholarship and make my dreams a reality.
+This time, I didn't cry while taking TOEFL exam.
 Something just felt right.
 Some years after, while I write this success story, I lack words to describe my journey.
 You have to live it, to feel every stage of change in society on your own skin, to meet challenges on everyday basis, to learn, to cry, to laugh.
-I have graduated, and now when I look back I see the road which is paved for others to walk free.
+I have graduated, and now when I look back, I see the road which is paved for others to walk free.
 I see change.
 A positive change.
 And now I realize that all those nights and days spent studying that seemed hard, actually are worth for something that is yet to come.